koolamusic/ts_labs/hello/README.md

   x: number;
   y: number;

-  // we initialize a constructor
+  // we initialize a constructor | in TYPESCRIT than other languages you can have multiple constructors
   // sometimes we may not know the initial value when initializing a class and will still depend on another function or object to retrieve the required data
   // by adding a question mark after the variable declaration we make it optional to declare properties when initializing the class <all this are checked within the TS compiler and not our JS code>
   constructor (x?:number, y?:number) {